harshitahluwalia7895/30-Days-of-Python/README.md

 Python is currently one of my favorite and most preferred language to work on because of its simple text, powerful libraries(which has been used in Machine Learning), and readability .
 You may be an old school coder or may be completely new to programming, Python is the best way to get started!.
 <br>
 Python provides features listed below :
-    - Simplicity: Think less of the syntax of the language and more of the code.
+1. Simplicity: Think less of the syntax of the language and more of the code.
-    - Open Source: A powerful language and it is free for everyone to use and alter as needed.
+2. Open Source: A powerful language and it is free for everyone to use and alter as needed.
-    - Portability: Python code can be shared and it would work the same way it was intended to.
+3. Portability: Python code can be shared and it would work the same way it was intended to.
 Seamless and hassle-free.
-    - Being Embeddable & Extensible: Python can have snippets of other languages inside it to perform certain functions.
+4. Being Embeddable & Extensible: Python can have snippets of other languages inside it to perform certain functions.
-    - Being Interpreted: The worries of large memory tasks and other heavy CPU tasks are taken care of by Python itself leaving you to worry only about coding.
+5. Being Interpreted: The worries of large memory tasks and other heavy CPU tasks are taken care of by Python itself leaving you to worry only about coding.
-    - Huge amount of libraries: Data Science?
+6. Huge amount of libraries: Data Science?
 Python has you covered.
 Web Development?
 Python still has you covered.
-Always.
-    - Object Orientation: Objects help breaking-down complex real-life problems into such that they can be coded and solved to obtain solutions.
+7. Object Orientation: Objects help breaking-down complex real-life problems into such that they can be coded and solved to obtain solutions.
 <br>

 #### Python Interpreter